lpmayos/mcv_thesis/README.md

 **Method**: for each pair of sentences, compute their similarity (non-symmetric) as the sum of the similarities of each token in one sentence to the closest one in the other sentence if similarity is ABOVE A THRESHOLD, dividing by the number of tokens added.
 Then, discard the ones below threshold.

-**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment4/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo with sufix _experiment4
+**Results**: sentence ranking is shown on shell if verbose=True, a sample can be also seen at results/experiment3/, and a new train_val_videodatainfo.json is generated to train a new model on config.path_to_train_val_videodatainfo.

 **Execution**: see launch_experiments.sh